swiftlang/swift-foundation/README.md

 It is in its early stages with many features still to be implemented.

-The following types are available, with more to come later.
+The following types are available, with more to come later:

-Many types, including `JSONEncoder`, `Calendar`, `TimeZone`, and `Locale` are all-new Swift implementations. `FormatStyle` and `ParseStyle` available as open source for the first time.

 * **FoundationEssentials**
     * `AttributedString`